Hussein-B-K/react-jobs/README.md

 ### Run JSON Server

-The server will run on http://localhost:8000
+Note/The server is set on port: http://localhost:8000

 ```bash
 npm run server
 ```

-### Run Vite Frontend
+### Run the dev server

-React will run on http://localhost:3000
+Note/ the dev  server is set on port: http://localhost:3000

 ```bash
 npm run dev